Why do water polo players wear unusual swimming caps?

 Eardrums are sensitive and the clever cap design helps to avoid ruptures.
 Eardrums can only heal when dry, and may take weeks to repair themselves – not ideal for Olympic athletes who train in the water.

-According to Mr Eidipour, all reputable clubs will get their player to wear water polo caps for health and safety reasons.
+According to Mr Eidipour, all reputable clubs will get their players to wear water polo caps for health and safety reasons.

 The colander-style plastic ear coverings have small holes in them, their design helps to reduce the amount of water entering the ear cavity, while allowing players to hear each other during a game.